REGISTER STUDENTS TO VOTE

 - Create a simple campus-specific video on why voting matters.
 You could use Bowling Green State University’s or Virginia Commonwealth University’s as templates.

-Ohio State University’s OSU Votes worked during welcome week and student movein to register students as they arrived on campus, then conducted a coordinated effort to educate the campus on the issues and get students out to the polls.
-In 2012 they included campus janitors, housekeepers, groundskeepers, and food service workers.
+- Ohio State University’s OSU Votes worked during welcome week and student move-in to register students as they arrived on campus, then conducted a coordinated effort to educate the campus on the issues and get students out to the polls.
+They’ve since included campus janitors, housekeepers, groundskeepers, and food service workers.

-In 2008, North Carolina A&T University registered over 12,000 students, staff, faculty, and community members by combining on-campus registration with service projects where students registered voters on six successive weekends in nearby low-income neighborhoods.
+- North Carolina A&T University registered over 12,000 students, staff, faculty, and community members by combining on-campus registration with service projects where students registered voters on six successive weekends in nearby low-income neighborhoods.
+The outreach culminated in a rally with live music, food, and voter registration tables.

-In 2012, the University of Colorado Boulder and Colorado State University competed to register the most on- campus voters, with great success.
-You can also compete — using the Rock the Vote or TurboVote registration tools — on the highest percentage of registered voters who participate at the polls.
+- University of Colorado Boulder and Colorado State University competed to register the most on-campus voters, with great success.
+You can also use your NSLVE reports to compete on the highest percentage of registered voters who participate at the polls.
+The ALL IN Democracy Challenge works to foster these competitions and celebrate schools that have high or significantly increased participation rates.